 He was given injections for tetanus, dipheria and sent home with some strong antibiotics and anti-inflamatary medicines.

 During the journey, Paul said he received great support from strangers, including many who had read about his challenge on his social media pages.

 Proceeds from the walk will go to the North East based Chris Lucas Trust which funds research into a form of childhood cancer, and Hartlepool Ambulance Charity.

 And Paul added: “I’m going to keep doing these challenges.
-This one was very extreme but it captured the imagination of a lot of people.
+This one was extreme, but it captured the imagination of people.”